 Knowledge is power, and ShareAble for Hires offers pre-employment screening that can help you feel more confident about your hiring decisions.
 Created for small business owners, ShareAble provides custom reports to show only the information you need to find great employees.

 Employees are the backbone of small businesses, and it’s the employer’s responsibility to provide a safe working environment.
-FCRA-compliant background checks scour criminal databases—including the FBI, Customs and Border Protection, and the National Sex Offender Public Registry, as well as federal and state-wide arrests, convictions, court actions, sentencings, and supervisions to check for records that match your candidate.
+FCRA-compliant background checks scour criminal databases—including the FBI and the National Sex Offender Public Registry, as well as federal and state-wide arrests, convictions, court actions, sentencings, and supervisions to check for records that match your candidate.

 With built-in identity verification, ShareAble online background checks use sophisticated matching logic, which translates to more accurate results and fewer false positive matches.
 Employee credit checks help uncover past criminal actions that could prove harmful for your business—especially if the role involves financial oversight or accessing proprietary data.
 Reports are backed by TransUnion, a trusted credit bureau, so you can feel confident in the accuracy of information reported and see fewer false positives.